danrfletcher/agile-obsidian/README.md

 -   [Needs confirmation: The build and test commands (e.g., `npm run build`, `npm run test`) need to be documented].

 ### Change Log (Docs)
+- Documentation updated to version 1.0.2.
+    - Updated Templating Engine feature to reflect refactored implementation with modular templating-engine and templating-params-editor components, emphasizing type-safe parameter editing and schema modals.
+    - Enhanced Architecture section to document the new templating-handler adapter, its role in wiring refactored modules, and an additional data flow sequence for double-click template editing.
+  - No breaking changes; updates align with internal refactoring for better maintainability and TypeScript compliance.
 - Documentation updated to version 1.0.1.
   - Added support and documentation for new & revised custom task status styles (see "Feature: Custom Task Status Styles").
   - Added "Custom Task Status Styles" to the Other Capabilities Table.